mattb-sec/Virtualization-Nmap-CSecApps/index.md

 SimSpace is a service that is used for conducting simulations of cyber warfare and training cyber security students.
 This lab introduces SimSpace and gives instruction over a few of the various ways one can interface with virtual machines.
 Most of the lab is interacting with a Windows virtual machine and running network scans with basic parameters followed by analysis of the results.
 The lab then concludes with running a Kali Linux virtual machine and executing three of its installed cyber security applications.

-## Opening SimSpcae and Accessing the Virtual Machine
+## Opening SimSpace and Accessing the Virtual Machine

 I begin this lab by logging into SimSpace and familiarizing myself with its user interface.
 I read over the guide a few times in order to have a better understanding of the program.
 In this case, my only concern was the “events” pane.
 From there, I navigated under the “live action events panel” since this event is intended to be interactive.
 After selecting my course’s class range under the “virtual machines” tab, I was given a large list of all the virtual machines that were running in the network.
 After some scrolling, I found the virtual machines running windows, which are named with the convention “win-hunt-##,” were located nearer to the bottom of the list.